Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 ## HTML

-HTML elements are required even for the purest text: markdown has neither non-breaking space nor a hyphen.
+HTML elements are in play even for the purest text: markdown has neither non-breaking space nor a hyphen.

 The richer the content the more HTML you will use.
 The use of HTML is inevitable in cells of `<table>`<i>s</i>.

 ## Tips, tricks and advice

-Advice Nr&thinsp;1 is **don't try to hack git markdown**.
+Advice Nr&thinsp;1 is **don't even try to hack git markdown**.
 Even if you manage to style some stuff one day Git may sweep it out.

 Besides symbols, the best HTML pals of markdown writers are